Nirina Zubir

-Nirina Raudatul Jannah Zubir or better known as Nirina Zubir (born in Antananarivo, Madagascar on March 12, 1980) is an Indonesian actress and Television presenter of Minangkabau descent.
+Nirina Raudatul Jannah Zubir, better known simply as Nirina Zubir, (born 12 March 1980) is an Indonesian actress and television presenter of Minangkabau descent.

-Early life and career
+Life

-Nirina was Born in Antananarivo, Madagascar to expatriate Indonesian parents of ethnic Minangkabau origin hailing from Pariaman, West Sumatra, where her father, Zubir Amin was working as a senior diplomat with the Indonesian Embassy in that country.
+Nirina was born in Antananarivo, Madagascar to expatriate Indonesian parents of ethnic Minangkabau origin hailing from Pariaman, West Sumatra, where her father, Zubir Amin was working as a senior diplomat with the Indonesian Embassy in that country.

-Her name was a special given one from the Malagasy language and was registered at birth as Nirina Raudhatul Jannah Zubir.
+Her name means "a special given one" in the Malagasy language and she was registered at birth as Nirina Raudhatul Jannah Zubir.

 Nirina graduated from the STIE Perbanas School of Economics.
 She eventually looked for other options as soon as graduation.
-She admitted to never imagine in becoming a radio DJ.
+She admitted to never imagining becoming a radio DJ.
 Her first career at MTVonSky radio station (now MTV Sky) was a coincidence.
 According to Nirina, it was her friends who applied to MTVonSky under her name.

 Her friends' move turned into a major change in her life.
 Quite beyond her expectations, MTVonSky hired Nirina because of her distinctive noisy-yet-witty personality.

 “So there was my [first] opportunity [in the entertainment world].”

 That first opportunity had led Nirina to bigger and better things.
 After landing one of the coolest jobs around — MTV video jockey — Nirina quickly gained fame.
 Her other talents were then noticed, including her ability to speak Mandarin, which she learned while living in Hong Kong and China for several years as a child.
 Former president Megawati Sukarnoputri even asked Nirina to become her personal interpreter during the 2000 Indonesian visit by the Chinese vice president.
 Her popularity then led to some movie roles, including in 30 Hari Mencari Cinta (30 Days to Find Love) and Mirror.